How to Create and Use Webhooks

 Search for your webhook by name, add it from the dropdown, and then save.
 Now you can proceed to actually use the webhook from your app.

-Receiving Webhook Event Data
+Receiving Webhook Data

 If all the above steps were followed and there is at least one device that generates alarms, then alarm data will be sent to the webhook URI via POST.